-- Helps you avoid a vacancy: A tenant moving before their lease is up could mean a break in the lease – but not if you allow subleasing.
-Allowing a tenant to sublease means you don’t need to fill a new vacancy and lose out on rental income.
+- Subleasing helps you avoid a vacancy: A tenant moving before their lease is up could mean a break in the lease – but not if you allow subleasing.
+Allowing a tenant to sublease means you don’t endure vacancy for a period of time and lose out on rental income.

 - It’s the tenant’s responsibility to find the subtenant: With a sublease, the original renter is responsible for finding an appropriate applicant.
-This limits the landlord’s involvement, saving you the headache of finding a new tenant.
+This limits your involvement, saving you the headache of finding a new tenant.

-- Tenant manages the subtenant: With subleasing, since the original tenant is on the lease with the landlord and the sublease is between the tenant and subtenant, the original tenant is responsible for everything from rent payments to property damage.
-This means less work for landlords!
+- The tenant manages the subtenant: Since the original tenant is on the lease with the landlord and the sublease is between the tenant and the subtenant, the original tenant is responsible for everything from rent payments to property damage — which means less work for you!

 Subleasing Cons for Landlords

-- It can lead to poor screening and an undependable subtenant: If applicants aren’t screened in the same way that you screened your original tenant, you’ll have no idea if the subtenant will be a good fit or not.
-The original tenant may be more concerned with finding someone to cover the rent than they are about the subtenant’s qualifications.
-It’s a risk to rely on the original tenant to relay rent payments and maintenance issues, bringing us to our next point.
+- Without proper prep, subleasing can lead to poor screening and an unreliable subtenant: There’s a good chance that your current renter has never screened prospective tenants before, which means they may not follow the screening process you rely on.
+They may be more concerned with finding someone to cover the rent than they are about the subtenant’s qualifications and background check.
+It’s a risk to rely on the original tenant to relay rent payments and maintenance issues.

-- There could be more property damage: Whether it’s lack of communication about maintenance issues or true property damage, a subtenant may cause damage to the rental because of lack of responsibility over the property or awareness of lease agreement rules.
+- There could be more property damage: Whether it’s a lack of communication about maintenance issues or true property damage, a subtenant may feel a lack of responsibility for the property or otherwise be unaware of the original lease agreement rules.

-- There may be lease violations that lead to eviction: Besides not paying rent or causing property damage, the subtenant could violate the original lease in other ways, such as causing noise complaints or having a pet when you have a no-pet policy.
+- There may be lease violations that lead to eviction: Besides not paying rent or causing property damage, the subtenant could violate the original lease in other ways, such as causing noise complaints.
 This may be cause for you or the original tenant to evict the subtenant.

 Protecting Yourself Through a Sublease Clause & Tenant Screening